-Please inquire directly, for more information on the “Learn to Drive” program at this time.
+Please inquire directly, for more information on the “Learn to Drive” program.

 How to Take Part in the Learn to Ride / Drive Programs

-- Purchase the Learn to Ride English Manual(s)/Learn to Ride Western Manual(s)/Learn to Drive Manual as well as the Stable Management in Canada handbook.
+- Rider to purchase the corresponding Learn to Ride English Manual(s)/Learn to Ride Western Manual(s)/Learn to Drive Manual, as well as the Stable Management in Canada handbook.
 Manuals can be purchased at the AEF Online Store;

-- When your instructor/coach feels you are ready, a testing date can be chosen.
-If your instructor/coach is “trained” to deliver testing they may retrieve the required applications to apply to the AEF office for a testing date.
-If your instructor/coach is not “trained” to deliver testing you may wish to contact an outside instructor/coach who is “trained” to do so, to come and administer the tests.
-Applications still need to be submitted in this case.
-Note: Certain levels of instructors/coaches are only able to test specific levels.
-Please reference the materials provided below to ensure you are selecting the correct level of instructor/coach;
+Learn to Ride/Drive program evaluators MUST be current EC certified instructors/coaches who have been specifically trained to deliver testing within the program.
+When your instructor/coach feels that you are ready, a testing date can be chosen.
+If your instructor/coach is an EC certified instructor/coach “trained” to deliver testing themselves, they may retrieve the required applications to apply to the AEF office for a testing date.
+If your instructor/coach is not certified or is certified but not “trained” to deliver testing you may work with your instructor/coach to contact a certified and “trained” rider evaluator to administer the test/s.

 For more information view our “Frequently Asked Questions” about the Learn to Ride Programs.